SerhiiCho/timeago-docs/docs/contribute.md

 English, Dutch and German languages have the same rules for plural forms, so we can just add them to the same rule key.

 ## Step 3.
 Add tests
 Tests for languages live in `tests` directory.
 Each language has it's own file.
-The easies way to add tests for your language is to copy paste one of the tests and change it to match your language.
+The easies way to add tests for your language is to copy paste one of the tests and change the test cases to match your language.